miso-xyz/PPMLib/README.md

 # Problems
   - Emojis are currently not working in author names

-# Notes
-- This is a library, we are not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, I'm just not responsible for what you do with PPMLib.
-We remind Section 4.1.5 from Sudomemo Terms of Use: *``` The following activities are prohibited when using Sudomemo: [...]
-Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS```*.
-Plus, animating on a DS is much more fun :).
-We will try our best to prevent any third-party edits to appear which breaks Sudomemo's TOS.

 # Credits
 This project would not have seen the light of day without the help of the following people, please support them!